 This article will help you cut down on those photography mistakes to avoid and assist you in and turning your photos into spectacular works of art.
 Okay, maybe I am exaggerating a bit, but avoiding and fixing mistakes will definitely give you much better photos.

 Here is a list of the most common photo mistakes people make.
-Below this list you will find detailed photo tips on how to avoid these photography blunders.
+Below this list you will find detailed tips on how to avoid or fix each of these photography blunders.

 Blurry pictures and bad photo compositions are two of the biggest reasons why you are going to see a bunch of examples of bad photography.

 Blurry Photos can occur from three main causes.